thu-ml/tianshou/docs/tutorials/batch.rst

     Some names have special meaning for the internal usage in Tianshou.
 For example, ``copy`` is a flag in ``Batch.__init__`` and one should not use "copy" as a name.

     Below is an incomplete list of names internally used in Tianshou.
-Names start with "_" or "__" should also be avoided because they may have conflict with internal names.
+Names start with "_" or "__" should also be avoided because they may have a conflict with internal names.

     * ``obs``: the observation of step :math:`t` ;
     * ``act``: the action of step :math:`t` ;